Mike Williams Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 - So far this season, 21.6% of the 282 passes thrown by his team have gone Williams' way.

-- With five targets in the red zone this season, Williams has been on the receiving end of 15.2% of his team's 33 red zone pass attempts.
+- Williams (five red zone targets) has been the recipient of 15.2% of his team's 33 red zone pass attempts.

-- The Chargers have thrown the football in 63.9% of their plays from scrimmage this year while running the ball 36.1% of the time.
+- The Chargers have thrown the ball in 63.9% of their plays from scrimmage this year while staying on the ground 36.1% of the time.
 This offensive attack ranks 18th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Eagles.